 Cream Cheese Fruit Dip

-Delicious, lightened-up creamy fruit dip made with cream cheese and plain yogurt.
+Delicious and creamy fruit dip made with cream cheese, yogurt, brown sugar, and vanilla.

 Ingredients